 Let us examine some ways that revocation can be accomplished.
 Some of those are used on actual platforms and some are theoretical.
-We will conclude with the revocation mechanism that we designed that adheres best to the above mentioned principles.
+We will conclude with the revocation mechanism that we designed that adheres best to the above-mentioned principles.
 This article is going to try to capture the rationale (and trade-offs) and not actually delve into technical details.
 For technical details, please refer to this publication.

-This is straight-forward.
+This is straightforward.
 The credential itself has a URL embedded that points to the issuer’s website.
 An internal database is consulted regarding the validity of the credential (if it was revoked or not).
-This introduces a central point of failure, i.e. a dependency on the issuer, which is against our principles.
+This introduces a central point of failure, i.e. dependency on the issuer, which is against our principles.

 Re-issuing all credentials

 This approach re-issues all credentials when a new batch is created invalidating the old one.
 The new batch will contain all the corrections with regard to the revoked credentials.
-There are several disadvantages with this approach, like rendering the transaction timestamp meaningless but more importantly it simply does not scale as an issuer will end up issuing hundreds of thousands or even millions of credentials at the end!
+There are several disadvantages with this approach, like rendering the transaction timestamp meaningless but more importantly, it simply does not scale as an issuer will end up issuing hundreds of thousands or even millions of credentials at the end!

-It is possible (and was actually implemented by another platform) to send a small amount of funds to additional addresses, each representing a different certificate.
+It is possible (and was actually implemented by another platform) to send a small number of funds to additional addresses, each representing a different certificate.
 To revoke you need to just spend those funds; the validator will check if the specific address has funds, and if not it will consider the credential to be revoked.
 As above, there are several issues with this approach the two most important being: